Here’s the latest WordPress security facts you need to know, as well as tips on how to keep your site safe and secure.

 WordFence is another resource that monitors site traffic, logins, and comments to make sure there is no suspicious activity.

-As you’ve seen in this post, there are many ways you can protect your WordPress site and there is a lot of good information out there to help you.
-Making your website harder to hack is the key to a secure site.
+As you’ve seen in this post, there are many ways you can protect your WordPress site.
+There is a lot of good information out there to help you.
+Making your website harder to hack should be your main aim.
 If you haven’t already, try some of these options.